wadvanced/struct_inspect/README.md

 ## Usage

-To use `StructInspect`, you just need to `use StructInspect` in your struct definition.
+To enable `StructInspect` for a particular struct, you just `use StructInspect` in your module definition.

 ```elixir
 defmodule MyStruct do